AdiThakker/AdiThakker.github.io/_posts/2020-06-29-Blazor-SignalR-3.md

 ![Setup]({{site.url}}/images/Blazor-AAD-15.png)

 ***Note:*** This was due to the fact that when I registered ***Blazor-Web.Client*** app, I had set up for requiring Admin consent.
-When i changed that setting by granting admin consent as shown below, everything worked:
+When I changed that setting by granting admin consent as shown below, everything worked and I was able to successfully login using Azure AD.

 ![Setup]({{site.url}}/images/Blazor-AAD-16.png)

 ![Setup]({{site.url}}/images/Blazor-AAD-17.png)

-Alright, This was a long one and showed how we could access
+Alright, there were lots of steps and this ended up being a long post with several screen captures but we got our Blazor App integrated with Azure AD.

+I have included the source code [here](https://github.com/AdiThakker/Blazor-Web) if you want to explore it further.
+Meanwhile, I hope you find this helpful!!!